 Once you have your total economic damages amount, you can start calculating your non-economic damages.
 This second category allows you to receive compensation for your physical and emotional suffering.
 Common non-economic damages you can claim include pain and suffering, emotional trauma, and lowered quality of life.
 Knowing how much to claim for when it comes to non-economic damages can be difficult, as there is no real price that can be put on the emotional and physical fallout of a serious accident.
 However, with a skilled attorney offering you guidance, you can come to a number that works for you and your needs.

-For more than two decades, The Lenahan Law Firm has worked with the severely injured and know just how debilitating intersection accidents can be for the victims.
+Since 2007, The Lenahan Law Firm has worked with the severely injured and know just how debilitating intersection accidents can be for the victims.
 They leave behind scars, disabilities, and extreme emotional trauma.
 Which is exactly why all victims should be given proper compensation.
 If you or someone you loved has suffered severe injuries due to an intersection accident, then you need the help of an experienced Dallas injury attorney.
 We at The Lenahan Law Firm have years of experience working with catastrophically injured clients and are willing to offer you a free consultation, so that you can decide if we are the law firm for you.
 For excellent legal help, call us at (214) 295-1008 today.